Planning-Driven Programming: A Large Language Model Programming Workflow: Abstract

 \section{Abstract}

-The strong performance of large language models (LLMs) on natural language processing tasks raises extensive discussion on their application to code generation.
-Recent work suggests multiple sampling approaches to improve initial code generation accuracy or program repair approaches to refine the code.
-However, these methods suffer from LLMs' inefficiencies and limited reasoning capacity.
+The strong performance of large language models (LLMs) raises extensive discussion on their application to code generation.
+Recent research suggests continuous program refinements through visible tests to improve code generation accuracy in LLMs.
+However, these methods suffer from LLMs' inefficiency and limited reasoning capacity.
 In this work, we propose an LLM programming workflow (LPW) designed to improve both initial code generation and subsequent refinements within a structured two-phase workflow.
-Specifically, in the solution generation phase, the LLM first outlines a solution plan that decomposes the problem into manageable sub-problems and then verifies the generated solution plan through visible test cases.
-Subsequently, in the code implementation phase, the LLM initially drafts a code according to the solution plan and its verification.
-If the generated code fails the visible tests, the plan verification serves as the intended natural language solution to consistently inform the refinement process for correcting bugs.
-We further introduce SLPW, a sampling variant of LPW, which initially generates multiple solution plans and plan verifications, produces a program for each plan and its verification, and refines each program as necessary until one successfully passes the visible tests.
-Compared to the state-of-the-art methods across various existing LLMs, our experimental results show that LPW significantly improves the Pass@1 accuracy by up to 16.4\% on well-established text-to-code generation benchmarks, especially with a notable improvement of around 10\% on challenging benchmarks.
-Additionally, SLPW demonstrates up to a 5.6\% improvement over LPW and sets new state-of-the-art Pass@1 accuracy on various benchmarks, e.g., 98.2\% on HumanEval, 84.8\% on MBPP, 64.0\% on APPS, and 35.3\% on CodeContest, using the advanced LLM GPT-4o as the backbone.
+Specifically, the solution generation phase formulates a solution plan, which is then verified through visible tests to specify the intended natural language solution.
+Subsequently, the code implementation phase drafts an initial code according to the solution plan and its verification.
+If the generated code fails the visible tests, the plan verification serves as the intended solution to consistently inform the refinement process for correcting bugs.
+Compared to state-of-the-art methods across various existing LLMs, LPW significantly improves the Pass@1 accuracy by up to 16.4\% on well-established text-to-code generation benchmarks.
+LPW also sets new state-of-the-art Pass@1 accuracy, achieving 98.2\% on HumanEval, 84.8\% on MBPP, 59.3\% on LiveCode, 62.6\% on APPS, and 34.7\% on CodeContests, using GPT-4o as the backbone.
+Our code is publicly available at: https://github.com/you68681/lpw